aeternity/aeternity/docs/release-notes/next/micro-block-candidate-kept-on-unapplied-txs.md

   answered `no_candidate` and the whole mempool was walked again to build a replacement, which any such transaction could trigger at will and without ever paying a fee.
 Genuine build failures and worker crashes still rebuild.
+  One side effect: the dropped rebuild was also what reported such a transaction to the mempool as failed, so it is now counted once per rebuild rather than once per arrival and takes longer to reach the limit at which the pool drops it.